5 Easy Techniques to the Perfect Vocal Tone

 Or if something in the vocal tract is off, like the larynx being too high, we can do singing techniques to get the larynx to rest a bit.
 And that makes the voice sound more relaxed.

 And as you gain more vocal control over these parts of your voice, you’ll naturally start singing with a better vocal tone.

-So all of the vocal exercises I’ll show you today are designed to get your vocal cords and resonators positioned perfectly so you master your vocal tone.
+They’re all designed to get your vocal cords and resonators positioned perfectly so you master your vocal tone.

-And as you keep working with these exercises, you’ll be able to find a good vocal tone you can use in all your singing.
+And as you continue to practice these exercises, you’ll get a great vocal tone workout that will help you in all your singing.